 Sophisticated businesses may want to go against the tipping status quo: introducing tips to make the job more attractive to prospective employees and to motivate those in the job, or conversely to remove them, to standardise service and avoid tax complications.
 But this new research suggests such counter-normative policies may meet with resistance from customers.
 For example, Uber decided to discourage tipping by not allowing it through the app system.
 The work of these ride providers is easily evaluated and customisable, low income, and likely less fun than the experience of those enjoying the ride.
 The response from customers?
 Petitioning Uber to let them tip.

 Lynn, M. (2016).
 Why are we more likely to tip some service occupations than others?
 Theory, evidence, and implications Journal of Economic Psychology, 54, 134-150 DOI: 10.1016/j.joep.2016.04.001

 Why we tip and how to get a bigger tip

 Tipping is more prevalent in countries that are more corrupt

 Post written by Alex Fradera (@alexfradera) for the BPS Research Digest.

-Our free fortnightly email will keep you up-to-date with all the psychology research we digest: Sign up!
+Our free weekly email will keep you up-to-date with all the psychology research we digest: Sign up!